James S. C. Chao: Foremost Group

-In 1964, after receiving his MBA, Chao founded Foremost Group, a shipping, trading and finance enterprise based in New York.
+In 1964, after earning his MBA, Chao founded Foremost Group, a shipping, trading and finance conglomerate based in New York.
 Chao has led the global shipping industry in incorporating "greener", more environmentally friendly designs and technology into his company's fleet of new vessels, some of the world's largest bulk carriers.
 In 2004, Chao was inducted into the International Maritime Hall of Fame at the United Nations in recognition of his long-standing service and dedication to the international maritime trading industry.

 Foundation

-Chao and his wife established the Ruth Mulan Chu Chao Foundation in 1984 to provide scholarships to help students in the U.S. and China access higher education and to promote U.S.-China cultural exchanges.
-In October 2012, Harvard University announced that Chao and his family foundation would donate $40 million to the Harvard Business School for the construction of the Ruth Mulan Chu Chao Center and the establishment of the Ruth Mulan Chu and James Si-Cheng Chao Family Fellowship Fund.
-The center is dedicated to executive education, the first building at HBS named after a woman or any person with an Asian surname.
+Chao and his wife established the Mulan Chu Foundation (later renamed the Shanghai Mulan Education Foundation) in 1984 to provide scholarships to help students in the U.S. and China access higher education and to promote U.S.-China cultural exchanges.
+In October 2012, Harvard University announced that Chao and his family foundation would bequeath $40 million to the Harvard Business School for the construction of the Ruth Mulan Chu Chao Center and the establishment of the Ruth Mulan Chu and James Si-Cheng Chao Family Fellowship Fund.
+The center is dedicated to managerial training and executive education, the first building at Harvard Business School to be named after an East Asian woman or any person bearing an East Asian surname.

 Controversy

-Chao's daughter, Elaine, was Secretary of Labor in the Bush administration and later Secretary of the Department of Transportation in the Donald Trump administration.
-During that time, she was accused of using her office to promote her family's shipping business by appearing in interviews with Chao, and she asked DOT staff to promote her father's biography or to edit her father's Wikipedia article.
+Chao's daughter Elaine was U.S. Secretary of Labor during the presidency of George W. Bush and later Secretary of Transportation during the first presidency of Donald Trump.
+During that time, she was accused of using her office to promote her family's shipping business by appearing in interviews with Chao, and she asked Department of Transportation staff to promote her father's biography or to edit her father's Wikipedia article.
 An investigation and report ensued.
-According to the New York Times, there was no finding that Secretary Chao violated ethics rules.
+According to The New York Times, there was no finding that Secretary Chao violated ethics rules.
 Investigation materials were provided to prosecutors, who declined to charge any crime.

 Personal life

 Chao met his future wife, Ruth Mulan Chu Chao, when she and her family relocated to Shanghai from their ancestral estate in Anhui Province during World War II.
 In 1949, each relocated separately to Taiwan at the culmination of the Chinese Civil War, and they married in 1950.
 In 1958, Chao left behind his family when he moved to the United States, where they joined him in 1961.
-Ruth Mulan Chu Chao died on August 2, 2007 following a battle with lymphoma.
+Ruth Mulan Chu Chao died on August 2, 2007, following a battle with lymphoma.
 The Chaos had six daughters: Elaine, Jeanette, May, Christine, Grace and Angela.
 The eldest three daughters were born in Taiwan; the youngest three were born in the United States.

-Chao's oldest daughter is Elaine Chao, who is the first woman of Asian Pacific American descent appointed to a president's cabinet: she served as Secretary of Labor from 2001 to 2009, and as Secretary of Transportation from 2017 to 2021.
+Chao's oldest daughter is Elaine Chao, who is the first woman of Asian Pacific American descent appointed to a US President's Cabinet.
+She served as Secretary of Labor from 2001 to 2009, and as Secretary of Transportation from 2017 to 2021.

+Chao's daughter Angela succeeded him as CEO of Foremost Group in 2018.
+She died in a car accident in February 2024.